 - Rice milk has a moderate amount of fiber.
 It contains only 0.73 g of fiber per cup.

 - White rice crackers have no fiber.

 Wild rice is an excellent dietary source of fiber.
-It contains 6.2 g of fiber per 100g.
-Just a cup of wild rice can provide us with 35% of the DV.
+Actually, it’s the richest type of rice in fiber.
+Wild rice contains 6.2 g of fiber per 100g.
+Just a cup of wild rice can provide 35% of the DV.

 You can find wild rice mixed with other types of rice, such as brown rice.
 You’ll find a wide variety of wild rices on Amazon.

 Rice contains both soluble and insoluble fiber.
-However, it’s particularly high in insoluble fiber.
-It’s about 92% insoluble fiber.
+However, it’s about 92% insoluble fiber.
 Only 8% of the total fiber content of rice is soluble fiber.